Designing New Worlds with Artova

 Design as Worldmaking

 Philosopher Nelson Goodman proposed that humans construct “worlds” through symbolic systems such as language, art, and representation.
-Rather than simply describing reality, these systems actively shape how reality is organised and understood.
+Rather than merely describing reality, these systems actively shape how reality is organised and understood.

 Interface design operates in a similar way.
-Designers translate abstract ideas into visual structures, interaction patterns, and information systems that define how people experience digital environments.
+Designers translate abstract ideas into visual structures, interaction patterns, and information systems that shape how people experience digital environments.

-Worldmaker AI explores how generative systems can support this process.
-Instead of manually assembling layouts, designers describe the intended experience through prompts.
-The system interprets this design language and generates structured interface layouts that can then be refined and developed.
+Artova explores how generative systems can support this process.
+Instead of manually assembling layouts, designers describe the intended interface through prompts.
+The system interprets this design language and generates structured UI layouts that can then be refined and developed.

 Key Design Goals

-The design of Worldmaker AI focuses on three primary objectives:
+The design of Artova focuses on three primary objectives that guide how designers interact with generative interface systems.

 1. Accelerate Early Design Exploration

 Enable designers to quickly generate multiple interface structures without manually building layouts from scratch.
-This allows early ideas to be visualised and evaluated more rapidly.
+By visualising early ideas rapidly, designers can evaluate different layout possibilities and iterate more freely during the ideation phase.

 2. Support Prompt-Driven Interaction

-Create an intuitive interface where designers can describe design intent through prompts, adjusting layout parameters and generation settings to guide the system’s output.
+Create an intuitive interface where designers can communicate design intent through natural language prompts.
+Adjustable parameters and generation settings allow users to guide the system’s output while maintaining clarity and control over the design direction.

 3. Maintain Human Creative Control

-Ensure that AI-generated designs remain editable and flexible.
-Designers retain control by refining layout structures, adjusting components, and adapting generated interfaces to meet specific product needs.
+Ensure that AI-generated designs remain fully editable and adaptable.
+Designers retain authority over the final interface by refining layout structures, adjusting components, and modifying generated elements to meet specific product needs.

 Design Vision

-Rather than replacing design expertise, the system acts as a creative partner that expands the space of possible layouts, allowing designers to explore and shape digital environments more fluidly.
+Rather than replacing design expertise, the system acts as a creative partner that expands the range of possible interface structures.
+By generating layout variations from design prompts, Artova allows designers to explore and shape digital environments more fluidly during the early stages of ideation.

-In this way, the platform becomes a tool for constructing new interface possibilities — a practical expression of design as worldmaking.
+In this way, the platform becomes a tool for constructing new interface possibilities—an applied expression of design as worldmaking, where language, visual structure, and generative systems work together to shape digital environments.

 AI Interaction Model